 Since we use evidence-based methods, our treatment services include individual and trauma therapies.
 Our team also has training in dual-diagnosis therapy.
 Whether you need a women’s or men’s drug rehab program, Crestview Recovery can give you the support that you need.

 Don’t let meth destroy your life any more than it already has.
 Stop the cycle, and overcome meth abuse or addiction.
-Reach out to Crestview Recovery today at 866.262.0531to start your journey to recovery through substance abuse treatment.
+Reach out to Crestview Recovery today at 866.262.0531 to start your journey to recovery through substance use treatment.

 Since 2016, Dr. Merle Williamson, a graduate of Oregon Health Sciences University, has been the Medical Director at Crestview Recovery, bringing a rich background in addiction medicine from his time at Hazelden Treatment Center.
 He oversees outpatient drug and alcohol treatments, providing medical care, setting policies, detox protocols, and quality assurance measures.
 Before specializing in addiction medicine, he spent 25 years in anesthesiology, serving as Chair of Hospital Pharmacy and Therapeutics Committee and Chief of Anesthesia at Kaiser Permanente.
 This experience gives him a unique perspective on treating prescription drug addiction.